 Broccoli (Brassica oleracea) belongs to the large family Brassicaceae/Crucifera, which includes other vegetables like Brussels sprouts, kale, collard greens, cauliflower, cabbage and kohlrabi.
-Broccoli is a cool loving plant originating from Asia Minor and the eastern Mediterranean.
-This Brassica has been harvested from at least the first century AD, wherein the Roman naturalist Pliny the Elder wrote of his people’s enjoyment of broccoli.
+Broccoli is a cool weather plant originating from Asia Minor and the eastern Mediterranean.
+This Brassica has been harvested from at least the first century AD, when the Roman naturalist Pliny the Elder wrote of his people’s enjoyment of broccoli.

 In modern gardens, broccoli took a while to catch on.
 Eaten in Italy and other Mediterranean areas, the name broccoli means “little sprout” and it was in these Italian neighborhoods of North America that broccoli first made its appearance.
 While broccoli was grown in the 1800s, it wasn’t until 1923 when it was first shipped from the West that it gained in popularity.

-Nowadays, broccoli has been bred to improve its adaptability, resistance to disease and quality and can be found in every supermarket.
-Seed starting broccoli plants have also caught on, as the plants are commonly grown in many home gardens today and growing broccoli from seed is not too difficult.
+Nowadays, broccoli has been bred to improve its adaptability, quality, and resistance to disease, and can be found in every supermarket.
+Seed starting broccoli plants have also caught on; the plants are commonly grown in many home gardens today and growing broccoli from seed isn’t too difficult.

 Saving Seeds from Broccoli